-The words say, “There is another revelation of God’s disposition here: In God’s eyes, there is a limit to His patience toward man’s corruption, toward the filthiness, violence, and disobedience of all flesh.
+This is what that passage said, “There is another revelation of God’s disposition here: In God’s eyes, there is a limit to His patience toward man’s corruption, toward the filthiness, violence, and disobedience of all flesh.
 What is His limit?
 It’s as God said: ‘God looked on the earth, and, behold, it was corrupt; for all flesh had corrupted his way on the earth.’
 What does the phrase ‘for all flesh had corrupted his way on the earth’ mean?
-It means any living thing, including those who followed God, those who called on the name of God, those who once sacrificed burnt offerings to God, those who verbally acknowledged God and even praised God—once their behavior was full of corruption and reached God’s eyes, He would have to destroy them.
+It means any living thing, including those who followed God, those who called on the, those who once sacrificed burnt offerings to God, those who verbally acknowledged God and even praised God—once their behavior was full of corruption and reached God’s eyes, He would have to destroy them.
 That was God’s limit.
 So to what extent did God remain patient to man and the corruption of all flesh?
 To the extent that all people, whether followers of God or unbelievers, were not walking the right path.
 To the extent that man was not just morally corrupt and full of evil, but where there was no one who believed in God’s existence, let alone anyone who believed that the world is ruled by God and that God can bring people light and the right path.
 To the extent that man despised God’s existence and did not permit God to exist.
 Once man’s corruption reached this point, God would no longer have patience.
 What would replace it instead?
 The coming of God’s wrath and God’s punishment.”

 “When Noah did as God instructed he didn’t know what God’s intentions were.
 He didn’t know what God wanted to accomplish.
 God had only given him a command, instructed him to do something, but without much explanation, and he went ahead and did it.
 He didn’t try to figure out God’s intentions in private, nor did he resist God or have a double heart.
 He just went and did it accordingly with a pure and simple heart.
-Whatever God let him do he did, and obeying and listening towere his conviction for doing things.
+Whatever God let him do he did, and obeying and listening to God’s word were his conviction for doing things.
 That was how straightforwardly and simply he dealt with what God entrusted.
 His essence—the essence of his actions was obedience, not second-guessing, not resisting, and moreover, not thinking of his own personal interests and his gains and losses.
 Further, when God said He would destroy the world with a flood, he did not ask when or try to get to the bottom of it, and he certainly did not ask God just how He was going to destroy the world.
 He simply did as God instructed.
 However God wanted it to be made and made with what, he did exactly as God asked and also commenced action immediately thereafter.
-He did it with an attitude of wanting to satisfy God.
+He acted according to God’s instructions with an attitude of wanting to satisfy God.
 Was he doing it to help himself avoid the disaster?
 No. Did he ask God how much longer before the world would be destroyed?
 He didn’t.
 Did he ask God or did he know how long it would take to build the ark?
 He didn’t know that either.
 He simply just obeyed, listened, and did it accordingly.”